Industry Trends

-Compliance with and without Construction Cameras: A Cost Comparison
+Compliance Costs with and without Jobsite Cameras

 Construction Compliance

 And for many firms, it’s mostly a manual process.
 Paper-based documentation and logs take time to create, and often contain errors, which can force firms to do additional work to satisfy the requirements of audits and investigations.
-These occur frequently — last year, OSHA conducted more than 33,000 inspections to address all kinds of violations — from falls to chemical exposure and other hazards.

 Most firms pay an employee to manually document adherence to regulatory requirements.
 But the reality is that those paper-based records will contain errors and omissions, and the time and effort spent desperately searching for that missing information in the midst of a compliance audit could create significant additional overheard.
 What’s more, those efforts may not be fruitful, and fines could still be levied against your firm.